Worried Your Newborn Will Cry During The Photoshoot? Let Me Help You.

 3. There is zero rush.
 I build padding into my session times specifically for this reason.
 We have plenty of time for multiple feeding breaks and soothing sessions.

 I am never tapping my watch or waiting impatiently.
-I am usually chatting with you or just enjoying the quiet moments while you tend to your little one.
+I am usually chatting with you or just enjoying the quiet moments while you tend to your little babaí

 Sometimes the most best images come right after, or even during, an unsettled patch.
 My photography is about storytelling.
 A photo of a mother or father gently rocking a fussing baby against their chest.
-This is a powerful moment, and it shows the reality of early parenthood.
+This is a beautiful moment to see, and it shows the reality of early parenthood.
 A mix of exhaustion and love.

 And lets not forget that an awake, alert baby who refuses to sleep also offers us the chance to capture those beautiful wide eyes and their emerging personality.